Marius Zirra

-Marius Ion Zirra (October 30, 1926 – October 5, 2004) was a Romanian-American ballet dancer, choreographer, and artistic director known for his significant contributions to the world of dance.
-He was also a young fighter pilot in WWII fighting against the Germans.
+Marius Ion Zirra (October 30, 1926 – October 5, 2004) was a Romanian-American ballet dancer, choreographer, and artistic director.
+He was also a young fighter pilot in WWII fighting for Romania when it was one of the Axis Powers allied with Germany.

 Early life and military career (1926–1953)

 Born in Brăila, Romania, Zirra relocated to Bucharest at the age of 11.
 During World War II, he served as one of the youngest pilots in the Romanian air force, flying combat fighters under German occupation in WWII.
 At the age of twenty-six after serving two years in prison under Russian occupation after the war, he was cast as a ballet dancer at the Bucharest Opera Company, although he auditioned as an extra as an actor.

 Professional career

 Romania and Europe (1953–1976)

 In 1952, Zirra transitioned to ballet, joining the Bucharest Ballet, where he worked as a dancer, ballet master, and choreographer.
 He danced with the Bucharest Ballet from 1953-1969.
 He also collaborated with various opera and ballet companies across Romania, including the Operas of Brașov, Timișoara, and Iași, as well as the Operetta Theater.

 In 1970, Zirra traveled to St. Petersburg, Russia, to study at the Kirov Ballet School (now the Mariinksy Ballet), where he earned his Ballet Master Certificate.
 For the next six years, he was Ballet Master and then Artistic Director for the Bucharest, the Galați, and the Iași Ballet Companies in Romania, and for the Klagenfurt Ballet·Company in Austria.